-i) Textbook Questions and Problems: (see assignment calendar on website)
+ii) Textbook Questions and problems: (see assignment calendar on website)

-In each chapter you will be given approximately 10 Qualitative Conceptual Questions that require a clear written explanation and approximately 10 Quantitative Calculation Problems that require a mathematical solution.
-Qualitative questions are as important if not more important that quantitative "calculation" problems.
-See assignment calendar on website for the weekly textbook HW assignment.
+In each chapter you will be given approximately 10 Qualitative Conceptual Questions and 10-15 Quantitative Calculation Questions (Problems) from the text requiring a mathematical solution.
+Qualitative questions are as important if not more important that quantitative "calculation" questions.
+See assignment calendar for the weekly textbook HW assignment.
 Your work must be your own.
 You may consult with students after you have made an attempt to do HW problems on your own.
 You may not copy another person's HW.
 Instead, contact them for help, and then do your own work.
 If your HW has been obviously copied from another person's HW then you will be guilty of cheating and reported to the appropriate authorities (see below).
 The school's honor code is in effect on this matter.

-In most cases, the final answers to the HW problems are in the back of the text.
-We will not have much time in class for going over HW problems; see a tutor or email me for help if you get stuck on a HW problem.
+In most cases, the answers to the HW problems are in the back of the text, and we will reserve some time to go over HW Problems in class.
+You are encouraged to email me for help on the HW.

-ii) Format of HW (conceptual questions AND quantitative problems)
+iii) Format of HW (conceptual questions AND quantitative problems)

-a) Questions are to be done on BLANK white copy paper (no ruled lines on the paper).

-Divide each paper into two vertical columns.

-Start each problem at the top of a vertical column. (see sample HW)

-b) Each question / problem must be accompanied by a well-labeled physical diagram.

-HW questions or problems without a rough diagram will not be accepted and the HW score for that question or problem will be a zero.
+- a) Questions are to be done on BLANK white copy paper (no ruled lines on the paper) and must be done in the following format: - b) Each question / problem must be accompanied by a well-labeled physical diagram.
+HW without a rough diagram for each question will not be accepted and the HW score for that question or problem will be a zero.
 Very infrequently there may be a question that makes no physical reference (question does not mention any material object like a sled, dog, book, person, table, rocket etc...).
-In those cases create your own physical situation.
+In those cases you do not need a diagram .. just write "No physical object".

 The diagram of the physical situation makes your homework more useful as a stand-alone document that you can review without having to refer to the text.
 The diagram also helps you make connections between fundamental ideas and physical situations - often the first and critical step in solving a problem.
-See sample HW iii) Additional requirements for Conceptual Questions:
+The See sample HW iv) Additional requirements for Conceptual Questions: